 field and HRC [Hillary Rodham Clinton]."
 Already settled as their "eventual nominee."
 One of three strategies it outlines is to try to counter a specific Clinton weakness--her corruption.
 "Use specific hits to muddy the waters around ethics, transparency and campaign finance attacks on HRC."

 Gaughan mentions that memo (pg.
 23) in the context of a lawsuit brought against the DNC by some Sanders supporters.
-"The plaintiffs saw the memo as a smoking gun that proved the DNC's bias in favor of Clinton eight months before the Iowa caucuses," without acknowledging that it is that very thing,[1] and instead of considering the implications of this--or discussing it at all, other than to note its existence and use in that lawsuit[2]--Gaughan pivots to a completely irrelevant discussion of how Donald Trump used allegations of a "rigged" election against Hillary Clinton in the general--something he does repeatedly in his piece (and to which I'll return later).
+"The plaintiffs saw the memo as a smoking gun that proved the DNC's bias in favor of Clinton eight months before the Iowa caucuses," without acknowledging that it is that very thing,[1] and instead of considering the implications of this--or discussing it at all, other than to note its existence and use in that lawsuit[2]--Gaughan pivots to a completely irrelevant discussion of how Donald Trump used allegations of a "rigged" election against Hillary Clinton in the general, something he does repeatedly in his piece (and to which I'll return later).
 Since his predetermined conclusion is that the primaries were entirely fair, he can't point out that if these issues didn't exist, Trump couldn't have exploited them.
 According to his conclusion, they don't exist, and that conclusion doesn't allow him to acknowledge that the issue with DNC "bias" isn't that those in the org had a warmer spot in their hearts for Clinton but that they took concrete actions to support her and work against her opponents.
 The memo speaks for itself on the latter.
-The Huffington Post detailed how those DNC consultants hired in collaboration with Clinton went on to side with her and repeatedly--openly--attack Sanders during the primaries, and how the DNC's messaging, under their guidance, reflected the Clinton's campaign's themes and ignored those of the other campaigns.
+The Huffington Post detailed how those DNC consultants hired in collaboration with Clinton went on to side with her and repeatedly--openly--attack Sanders during the primaries and how the DNC's messaging, under their guidance, reflected the Clinton's campaign's themes and ignored those of the other campaigns.
 With regard to what the DNC did for Clinton, that only scratches the surface.

 In summary, Gaughan's irrelevant--and imaginary--motivations for the bias of DNC officials aside, the DNC was committed to and--more importantly but not acknowledged by Gaughan--acting as an arm of the Clinton campaign right from the beginning.
 Against Gaughan's efforts to brush this off as some kind of nothing-out-of-the-ordinary, standard, even "expected" thing, one can cite the DNC itself.
 DNC chair Debbie Wasserman Schultz professed her own neutrality throughout the process, though this was often accompanied by comments that inadvertently clarified that "neutrality" as an Orwellian farce.
 From April 2015:

 "Secretary Clinton, I think is arguably one of the most qualified people... who have ever run for president.
 I was proud to support her in 2008.
 Of course as DNC chair, I will neutrally manage our primary nomination contest, assuming we have one...
 Secretary Clinton's candidacy is another step of progress for women and for my daughters.
 As the mom of two little girls, a 15-year old and an 11-year old, and my mom who told me in America a little girl can get elected president, and can be anything she wants to be, this is something that I'm very proud to be able to point to when she announces her candidacy--but I say that neutrally, because I will be neutral during the primary.
 But Secretary Clinton's a very special, a special leader and a special woman."Well, as long as she's being neutral, right?
 On CNN in May 2016, DWS asserted that "the Democratic National Committee remains neutral in this primary, based on our rules," then proceeded to falsely attack Bernie Sanders and his campaign for allegedly refusing to condemn violence and intimidation at the Nevada state Dem convention, though only 15 seconds earlier, CNN's Wolf Blitzer had shown her a video of Sanders' campaign manager doing precisely that.
-DWS, in fact, attacked Sanders repeatedly during the primaries, while continuing to profess her neutrality.
+DWS, in fact, attacked Sanders repeatedly during the primaries while continuing to profess her neutrality.
 Right after corrupt South Carolina congressman Jim Clyburn endorsed Hillary Clinton in Feb.
 2016, DWS appeared on CNN to gush over this development.

-"Clyburn is one of the most significant historic civil rights leaders, and really the conscious of the Democratic Caucus and the Congress...
-[H]is endorsement, his opinion, certainly is very significant in South Carolina, but significant all across the country.""And as the chair of the DNC," CNN's Blitzer chimed in with perhaps a bit of cheek, "you’re remaining neutral right?"
+"Clyburn is one of the most significant historic civil rights leaders, and really the conscience of the Democratic Caucus and the Congress...
+[H]is endorsement, his opinion, certainly is very significant in South Carolina, but significant all across the country.""And as the chair of the DNC," CNN's Blitzer chimed in with perhaps a bit of cheek, "you're remaining neutral right?"

 "Our requirement is for the DNC Chair and all of our officers to remain neutral and that's all of us are remaining neutral through the primary," DWS replied.